SakaGibi/Natla---P2P_VoiceChat/README.md

 # EN
-This project is a simple desktop application that allows people to voice chat using WebRTC and WebSocket.
+This project is a simple desktop application that allows people to communicate using voice chat via WebRTC and WebSocket.
 It runs on Electron and performs low-latency P2P (peer-to-peer) audio transmission over a local network or the internet.

 ## Features
+- **Persistent Text Chat:** Permanently displayed text chat in a split-screen side panel.
+- **P2P Data Channels:** Text messages are transmitted securely and directly between peers (P2P), bypassing the signaling server for message content.
+- **Room Join Notification:** An audible alert plays when a new user joins the room.
-- P2P audio transmission (reduces server load)
+- P2P audio transmission (zero load on the server for media streaming).
-- Ability to select microphone and speaker devices
+- Ability to select microphone and speaker devices.
+- Microphone muting (Mute) and total audio suppression (Deafen).
-- Microphone sensitivity (gain) and master volume adjustment
+- Microphone sensitivity (gain) and master volume control.
-- Mute microphone and Deafen (mute all incoming sound)
-- Dark / Light theme support
+- Dark / light theme support.
-- Connected user list and voice visualizer
+- Connected user list and voice indicator (visualizer).
-- Simple and clean interface
+- Improved user interface with a permanent split-screen layout (Sidebar + Chat Area).

 ## Technologies Used
 - Electron
 - HTML / CSS / JavaScript
 - Simple-Peer (WebRTC)
 - Python WebSocket signaling server

 ## How to Run